flhofer/dell_TB16_firmware/README.md

 While there is a `mst.exe` for manual flashing, that too is unreliable and buggy.
 For starters, it only sometimes reports the installed firmware version correctly.

 > [!NOTE]
-> The official update tool tends to report version such as 00.00.fd.
+> The official update tool tends to report versions such as 00.00.fd.
 These are actually error codes reported from the `mst.exe` and do not show if you perform a manual version check.

-For a few years now, it has been possible to flash the chips also on Linux.
+For a few years now, it has been possible to flash the chips on Linux.
 You will need a recent `fwupd` package, e.g., shipped in Ubuntu 23.10 or newer.
-If you don't use Linux, you can use a Live-USB using an official Ubuntu which comes with `fwupd` installed.
+If you don't use Linux, you can use a live USB using an official Ubuntu that comes with `fwupd` installed.

 Unlike what is suggested online, you MUST have a monitor connected to perform this update.
 This means that for MST-1, you'll need a DP or VGA connection; for MST-2, you will need a mini-DP or an HDMI screen.
 To check if both MSTs are running, type the following as root or with `sudo`